Sourdough Scones with Rhubarb and Strawberry Compote Recipe

 Instructions

-- Make the Compote: In a saucepan, combine the rhubarb, strawberries, sugar, lemon juice, and vanilla extract.
-Cook over medium heat, stirring occasionally, until the fruits break down and the mixture thickens.
+6. In a saucepan, combine rhubarb, strawberries, sugar, and lemon juice.
+Cook over medium heat, stirring until thickened, 10–15 minutes.
+Stir in vanilla and let cool.

-- Serve: Serve the warm scones with the rhubarb and strawberry compote on top.
-Enjoy!
+7. Serve warm scones with a generous spoonful of rhubarb and strawberry compote.

 Notes